-(6) Recreation (REC).
+- (6) Recreation (REC).
 Corps is the largest provider of water-based outdoor recreation in the nation.
 The Corps' multipurpose authorities provide recreation as an additional benefit of projects built for navigation and flood risk management.
-The Corps' REC business line provides quality outdoor public recreation experiences at 402 recreation projects that offer camping, picnicking, swimming, boat ramps, etc., in 44 states.
-The recreation program manages 54,000 miles of shoreline, 10,200 miles of trails, and 3,760 boat ramps.
-Ninety percent of these sites are within 50 miles of a metropolitan area.

-(7) Water Supply (WTR).
+The Corps' REC BL provides quality outdoor public recreation experiences at over 400 recreation projects that offer camping, picnicking, swimming, boat ramps, etc., in 43 states.
+The recreation program manages 54,000 miles of shoreline, 7,773 miles of trails, and 3,713 boat ramps.
+Ninety percent of these sites are within 50 miles of a metropolitan area. - (7) Water Supply (WTR).
 The Corps has authority for water supply in connection with construction, operation and modification of federal navigation, flood risk management, and multipurpose projects.
-Management of the Nation's water supply is critical to limiting water shortages and lessening the impact of droughts.

-(8) Environmental Infrastructure.
-Although not a budgetable activity, the Corps has historically received funding in the annual appropriations to address Environmental (Water/Wastewater) Infrastructure.

-f.
+Management of the Nation's water supply is critical to limiting water shortages and lessening the impact of droughts. - (8) Environmental Infrastructure.
+Although not an activity that has been considered as part of the budget process, the Corps has historically received funding in the annual appropriations to address water-related environmental infrastructure and resource protection and development projects.
+Environmental Infrastructure is not a primary mission area within the CW Program and exists through additions in appropriations made by Congress.
+The Environmental Infrastructure PDM provides detailed guidance on program prioritization and evaluation, as well as preparing and managing project and work package data. - g.
 Work Package: A work package represents an increment of work that can be considered for inclusion in the Budget or Allocation Strategy or for funding with supplemental appropriations.
-All the work in a work package must share the same appropriation, Program Activity code, business line (including joint use), program code, and Engineer Reporting Organization Code (EROC).
+All the work in a work package must share the same appropriation, Program Activity code, BL (including joint use), Program Code, and Engineer Reporting Organization Code (EROC).
 Details for work package development for each BL are in the respective PDMs.
-A work package should provide a useful increment of work that, if funded, can be executed without any other work package being funded, or linked to the other required packages if the work is broken out to meet the Operation & Maintenance 20/20 Framework (O&M 20/20) (see the O&M Appendix D).
+A work package should provide a useful increment of work that, if funded, can be executed without any other work package being funded, or linked to the other required packages if the work is broken out to meet the Operation & Maintenance 20/20 Framework (O&M 20/20) (see O&M Appendix D).
 It must be developed so that the work represented is not overly granular or too aggregated.
-The scope of a work package does not change from fiscal year to fiscal year, though capabilities may vary with improved information on costs and schedules.
+The scope of a work package does not change from FY to FY, though capabilities may vary with improved information on costs and schedules.
 In particular, the scope of a work package, once budgeted, does not change except in extraordinary cases.

-g.
+h.
 Capability:

-(1) Capability is defined as the amount of additional, new funding (over and above projected or actual unobligated carry-in from prior fiscal years) that, if provided in the applicable fiscal year, can be obligated, or can be committed for a contract solicitation, effectively and efficiently in that fiscal year, consistent with law and contracting and execution policy, assuming that all projected or actual uncommitted carry-in to that fiscal year is obligated or committed first.
-However, in the case of an external to USACE MIPR or continuing contract, the estimate for the amount that can be obligated or committed is limited to the amount that can be expended in the applicable fiscal year.
-(NOTE: Beginning in FY20 Corps-to-Corps MIPRs are being discontinued and replaced with the Corps of Engineers Financial Management System (CEFMS) Repositioning Process.)
+(1) Capability is defined as the amount of additional, new funding (over and above projected or actual unobligated carry-in from prior FYs) that, if provided in the applicable FY, can be obligated, or can be committed for a contract solicitation, effectively and efficiently in that FY, consistent with law and contracting and execution policy, assuming that all projected or actual uncommitted carry-in to that FY is obligated or committed first.
+However, in the case of an external to USACE MIPR or continuing contract, the estimate for the amount that can be obligated or committed is limited to the amount that can be expended in the applicable FY.
+In FY20, Corps-to-Corps MIPRs for Direct and PRIP funds were discontinued and replaced with the Corps of Engineers Financial Management System (CEFMS) Repositioning Process.